2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 2.)
 The original combination of dancers in the performance changes on site, which therefore alters the level of a performance.

-At National Finals, any changes to a performance that alters the original level, high point age division and/or performance type listed in the digital program will be deemed as adjudication only.
+At National Finals, any modifications to a performance that alters the original level, High Point age division and/or performance type listed in the final schedule will be deemed as Adjudication Only.

 If you have any questions or concerns with leveling and placement of dancers, please contact our Customer Care Specialists for assistance.